Artist: Kevin Beasley

 Campus

-In the 1830s, James Pennington became the first Black student to ever attend Yale University – the New Haven, Connecticut, ivy league institution that both Kevin Beasley and the inventor of the cotton gin, Eli Whitney attended.
-During his studies, Pennington was prohibited from speaking, asking questions and even from earning an official degree from the university.
+In the 1830s, James Pennington became the first Black student to ever attend Yale University – the New Haven, Connecticut, Ivy League institution that both Kevin Beasley and the inventor of the cotton gin, Eli Whitney, attended.
+During his studies, Pennington was prohibited from speaking, asking questions, and even earning an official degree from the university.

 Want to see more Black exhibits?
 Subscribe to our mailing list below.